 Located at the opposite end of Christmas, MI, Holly is a seriously jolly destination.
 Starting at the end of November, dress your dog up as Bullseye, Bill Sikes’ dog in “Oliver Twist,” and attend the annual Holly Dickens Festival.
 The event is the oldest Dickens Festival in the United States.
 Wrap Tiny Tim up in his warmest sweater and enjoy a light parade, Santa Claus photos, Yule eats and treats, fun activities and reenacted scenes from the greatest Christmas story of them all, “A Christmas Carol.”

 After a busy day in Victorian times, retreat to a recently renovated Lakefront Horse Farm.
-This Clubhouse Cabin boasts an exquisite interior in secluded surroundings, making it ideal for a family Christmas vacation.
+This Grooms Cabin boasts an exquisite interior in secluded surroundings, making it ideal for a family Christmas vacation.

 Christmas Cove, ME